 Massachusetts College of Liberal Arts offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.

-Massachusetts College of Liberal Arts requires an internship for students in some majors only.
+Massachusetts College of Liberal Arts does not require an internship for all students, but does require an internship for students in some majors.
 Students can look for internships during the summer, or gain work experience with a part-time job.

 © 2021 College Confidential / Concentrical LLC, Data provided by IPEDs and Peterson's Databases, © 2020 Peterson's LLC.

 Claim your page to customize your profile and connect with students!Claim Free Account

 Want to find money for school that doesn’t need to be paid back?
 Access insights and advice on how to search and apply for scholarships!Find Scholarships